Toronto firefighters called to rescue man stuck between two buildings

 Share via Email

-Toronto firefighters have freed a man who somehow became stuck in a narrow space between two buildings on Tuesday night.
+TORONTO — A man who spent nearly eight hours stuck in a narrow space between two buildings in downtown Toronto was freed late Tuesday after firefighters broke through part of a wall to rescue him.

-There was no immediate word on the condition of the man, who was trapped in the gap for about five hours.
+Toronto Fire Captain Michael Westwood said firefighters were called to a set of buildings on Sherbourne Street near Queen Street shortly after 8:15 p.m.

-Platoon Chief James Green had said the gap between the buildings (on Sherbourne St. near Queen) is "no more than eight inches wide" and that the man appeared to be too weak to grab ropes that were thrown his way.
+The man told rescuers he had fallen from a nearby roof and got stuck between the buildings about five hours earlier, Westwood said.

 Editors' Picks